coozila/.github/profile/README.md

 ## Company Overview

-Coozila! is an established Spanish company that was founded in 2005.
+Coozila! was founded in 2005.
 Initially, it offered services such as an internet chat program (Coozila!
 Messenger) Beta, hosting services, domain registration, digital certificates, site builder, and more, catering to a diverse range of online needs.
 Starting as a web directory, known as Coozila!
-Directory, it transformed into a search engine in 2010, offering various online services and search functionalities.
+Directory, it transformed into a search engine in 2009, offering various online services and search functionalities.

 ## Description